 - AGREED: Damon: Metrics are the things we will measure ("What We Will Measure"), as compared to goals, which are the things we want to achieve.
-Metrics can help us understand how successful we are at achieving the goals. - AGREED: Damon: Whenever possible, make the language of the plan bolder and more direct. - AGREED: Sammy 1: Throughout: Ambiguous language (i.e. 'consider,' 'study') replaced by concrete actions. - AGREED: Danny: Be transparent about the plan for regular check-ins on the adopted plan (for example, frequency of updates, reporting, etc). - AGREED: Randee: Schedule of regular check-ins and updates reflect the "breathability" of the document. - AGREED: Barbara: Language clarity, accessibility. - AGREED: Susan: Express why racial equity is a pillar of the plan (systemic inequities, institutional racism; see page 10).
+Metrics can help us understand how successful we are at achieving the goals. - AGREED: Damon: Whenever possible, make the language of the plan bolder and more direct. - AGREED: Sammy 1: Throughout: Ambiguous language (i.e. 'consider,' 'study') replaced by concrete actions. - AGREED: Danny: Be transparent about the plan for regular check-ins on the adopted plan (for example, frequency of updates, reporting, etc). - REVISIONS: text added to beginning of Implementation Chapter - AGREED: Randee: Schedule of regular check-ins and updates reflect the "breathability" of the document. - REVISIONS: text added to beginning of Implementation Chapter - AGREED: Barbara: Language clarity, accessibility. - AGREED: Susan and Barbara: Express why racial equity is a pillar of the plan (systemic inequities, institutional racism; see page 10).
+The historical context is important to understanding.